badsyntax/server-tools/monitoring/README.md

 vi /etc/nagios/nrpe_local.cfg
 ```

-Add the following, but change X.X.X.X to the ip address of the monitoring server.
-10.0.3.1 is the ip address of the network bridge.
-I needed to add this when port-forwarding to the nagios nrpe service within containers.
+Add the following, but change X.X.X.X to the either the ip address of the monitoring server. or the address of the network bridge, if installing in a container (eg 10.0.3.1).
+(I needed to add this when port-forwarding to the nagios nrpe service within containers.)

 ```
 ######################################
 # Do any local nrpe configuration here
 ######################################

-allowed_hosts=127.0.0.1,X.X.X.X,10.0.3.1
+allowed_hosts=127.0.0.1,X.X.X.X
+dont_blame_nrpe=1

 command[check_users]=/usr/lib/nagios/plugins/check_users -w 5 -c 10
 command[check_load]=/usr/lib/nagios/plugins/check_load -w 15,10,5 -c 30,25,20